-\begin{lem} For any two equivalent classes $C(p')$ and $C(p'')$, they are either the same or disjoint. \end{lem} \begin{proof} Assume that these two equivalent classes are not the same and the intersection is nonempty.
+\begin{lem} For any two equivalence classes $C(p')$ and $C(p'')$, they are either the same or disjoint. \end{lem} \begin{proof} Assume that these two equivalence classes are not the same and the intersection is nonempty.